FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Understanding_the_3D_View.md

 2. The source is muted
 3. It does nothing

 This option can be set in the room’s output section.
-Check out the [Room section](Spat_Environment_Room.md) for more information on this matter.
+Check out the [Room section](Spat_Environment_Room.md) for more information.

 > By default, the source is clamped to the border of the efficiency zone.